JosephNgo72/MyMaps/README.md

 **My Maps** displays a list of maps, each of which show user-defined markers with a title, description, and location.
 The user can also create a new map.

-Time spent: **X** hours spent in total
+Time spent: 6 hours spent in total

 ## Functionality

 The following **required** functionality is completed:

-* [ ] The list of map titles is displayed.
+* [x] The list of map titles is displayed.
-* [ ] After tapping on a map title, the associated markers in the map are shown.
+* [x] After tapping on a map title, the associated markers in the map are shown.
-* [ ] The user is able to create a new map.
+* [x] The user is able to create a new map.

 The following **extensions** are implemented:

-* [ ] When a map marker is created, the pin is animated.
+* [x] When a map marker is created, the pin is animated.
-* [ ] List anything else that you did to improve the app functionality or design!
+* [x] List anything else that you did to improve the app functionality or design!

 ## Video Walkthrough